golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/quickstart_explained.md

 })();
 ```

-In (1) we create a TaskExcutor Instance using a factory method.
-In this example we use the minimal set of parameters: namely the hash indicating the image with node.js installed - the image we will deploy on the provider and api-key value - a key that will give us access to `yagna` REST API. `yagna` is a daemon that connects us to the network.
+In (1) we create a TaskExecutor Instance using a factory method.
+In this example we use the minimal set of parameters: namely the hash indicating the image with Node.js installed - the image we will deploy on the provider and api-key value - a key that will give us access to `yagna` REST API. `yagna` is a daemon that connects us to the network.
-We use api-key that was generated in the process of [yagna installation](../examples/tools/install_yagna.md)
+We use api-key that was generated in the process of [Yagna installation](../examples/tools/install_yagna.md)

 ```js
  const executor = await TaskExecutor.create({